 When ever family gathers to celebrate a holiday, alcohol is necessity.
 Seriously, we all have that relative who makes us want to drink, so we might as well get our buzz on early and keep feeding the buzz all day long.
 But, the question is, “What wines to serve?”

 I bet one of the most received texts this time of year is the one asking my what wine to serve with Thanksgiving or Christmas brunch, lunch, dinner or supper.
-I have often told people this depends.
-I can tell you what are good wine choices or what I like to drink, but the problem is that we all like different wines.
+What I can tell you is what are good wine choices or what I like to drink, but the problem is that we all like different wines.
 Sweet, dry, white, red, bubbly.